ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 }
 ```

-As mentioned before, we can't use a variable to store the mapping, so I'm using the function `getPrefixMap` to return the mapping.
-Which in turn is used by the `getPrefix` function to return the prefix of the specified resource type.
+As mentioned before, we can't use a variable to store the mapping,.
+So, I'm using the function `getPrefixMap` to return the map.
+Which in turn is used by `getPrefix` to return the prefix of the specified resource type.
 The call `getPrefix('virtualNetwork')` will for example return `vnet`.

 #### Environment

-Similar to the resource type prefix, I've created a mapping of environment names to abbreviations.
-This mapping is used by the `abbreviateEnvironment` function to return the abbreviation of the specified environment.
+Similar to the resource type prefix, I've created a map of environment names to abbreviations.
+This map is used by the `abbreviateEnvironment` function to return the abbreviation of the specified environment.
 See the snippet below.

 ```bicep
 func abbreviateEnvironment(environment string) string => getEnvironments()[toLower(environment)]